 Building started in 1346, but in 1378-1382 it was rebuild, tower was added in 1486–1488.
 Around 1537 it was again extended and since then it has it’s todays shape.

-You can also buy group ticket to the eight Gdańsk museums for 50 zł.
+You can also buy 90 day pass to all eight branches of Gdańsk municipal museums, normal price 80 zł, reduced 50 zł.

 In 1556 fire damaged the town hall and it had to been rebuild again, this time a 14-bell carillon was mounted on the tower.